Signal Injection Attacks against CCD Image Sensors: Introduction

 In this paper, we overcome these limitations by using intentional electromagnetic interference (EMI).
 We show that fine-grained perturbations can be injected into CCD image sensors using electromagnetic emanation.
 While the susceptibility of CCD image sensors against electromagnetic interference has been evaluated in the context of electromagnetic compatibility (EMC)~\cite{wacholc2019investigation}, to the best of our knowledge, no research has been conducted from the perspective of an adversary trying to inject fine-grained, controlled perturbations using intentional EMI.
 Yet, we demonstrate that, due to their architecture, CCD image sensors are vulnerable to post-transducer signal injection attacks using electromagnetic waves.

 With ideal conditions and information, an attacker could exploit the vulnerability to reproduce arbitrary patterns within the output of the image sensor; however, such conditions are unlikely in the real world.
 Instead, we show the impact of the attack in a far more achievable setting by disrupting the correct operation of barcode reading, as used heavily in manufacturing and logistics~\cite{weng2012design,sick-autoident-2014}.
-Such an attack on automated barcode reading is simple to mount but has an immediate economic impact on the victim.

-\textbf{Contributions} Specifically, we make the following contributions: \begin{itemize} \itemsep0pt \item We present a novel, post-transducer signal injection attack against CCD image sensors and demonstrate how an adversary can gain fine-grained control over the brightness intensity down to individual pixels. \item We analyze the susceptibility of two CMOS image sensors against the same attack to underpin our hypothesis that the signal injection attack is possible due to the architecture of CCD image sensors. \item We demonstrate the consequences of a signal injection attack against CCD image sensors in the context of automatic barcode scanning as it is heavily used in manufacturing and logistics. \item We lay the basis for further evaluation of signal injection attacks against CCD image sensors. \end{itemize}
+Such an attack on automated barcode reading is simple to mount but has an immediate economic impact on the victim. \\\\ \textbf{Contributions} Specifically, we make the following contributions: \begin{itemize} \itemsep0pt \item We present a novel, post-transducer signal injection attack against CCD image sensors and demonstrate how an adversary can gain fine-grained control over the brightness intensity down to individual pixels. \item We analyze the susceptibility of two CMOS image sensors against the same attack to underpin our hypothesis that the signal injection attack is possible due to the architecture of CCD image sensors. \item We demonstrate the consequences of a signal injection attack against CCD image sensors in the context of automatic barcode scanning as it is heavily used in manufacturing and logistics. \item We lay the basis for further evaluation of signal injection attacks against CCD image sensors. \end{itemize}